google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

-With this data in mind, the Chrome team have recently announced an intention to [intervene](https://github.com/WICG/interventions/issues/17) on behalf of all users when we detect this known-bad pattern by changing how `document.write(` is handled in Chrome (See [Chrome Status](https://www.chromestatus.com/feature/5718547946799104)).
-Specifically Chrome will not execute the &lt;script&gt; elements injected via `document.write()` when **all** of the following conditions are met:
+With this data in mind, the Chrome team have recently announced an intention to [intervene](https://github.com/WICG/interventions/issues/17) on behalf of all users when we detect this known-bad pattern by changing how `document.write()` is handled in Chrome (See [Chrome Status](https://www.chromestatus.com/feature/5718547946799104)).
+Specifically Chrome will not execute the `<script>` elements injected via `document.write()` when **all** of the following conditions are met:

 1. The user is on a slow connection, specifically when the user is on 2G.
 (In the future, the change might be extended to other users on slow connections, such as slow 3G or slow WiFi.)
-1. The `document.write()` is in a top level document.
+2. The `document.write()` is in a top level document.
 The intervention does not apply to document.written scripts within iframes as they don't block the rendering of the main page.
-1. The script in the `document.write()` is parser-blocking.
+3. The script in the `document.write()` is parser-blocking.
 Scripts with the '[async](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-async)' or '[defer](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-defer)' attributes will still execute.
-1. The script is not already in the browser HTTP cache.
+4. The script is not already in the browser HTTP cache.
 Scripts in the cache will not incur a network delay and will still execute.
-1. The request for the page is not a reload.
+5. The request for the page is not a reload.
 Chrome will not intervene if the user triggered a reload and will execute the page as normal.

 Third party snippets sometimes use `document.write()` to load scripts.